Elections in the District of Columbia: Congress

 According to the Article One of the Constitution, only states may be represented in the United States Congress.
 The District of Columbia is not a U.S. state and therefore has no voting representation.

 In 1970, Congress enacted the District of Columbia Delegate Act, which established the District of Columbia's at-large congressional district and permitted residents to elect a non-voting delegate to the House of Representatives.
 Nearly 100 years prior in the 1870s, the congressional district briefly existed before Congress abolished it in favor of direct rule.

 The majority of residents want the district to become a state and gain full voting representation in Congress.
 To prepare for this goal, the district has elected shadow representatives and shadow senators since 1990.
 The shadow congresspeople emulate the role of representing the district in the House and Senate and push for statehood alongside the House delegate.

-Local
+District

 Attorney General

 The Attorney General for the District of Columbia is an elected office.